 Bourbon Chocolate Cupcakes with Chocolate Buttercream Frosting and Bourbon Glaze

-- 1 cup of unsweetened cocoa powder
+- 1 cup unsweetened cocoa powder

-- 1 1/2 cups of hot water
+- 1 1/2 cups hot water

-- 1/4 cup of bourbon
+- 1/4 cup bourbon

-- 2 1/2 cups of flour
+- 2 1/2 cups all purpose flour

-- 1 1/4 cup of sugar
+- 1 1/4 cup white granulated sugar

 - 1 1/2 tsp baking powder